Orgasm: Males

-During orgasm a male experiences rapid, rhythmic contractions of the anal sphincter, the prostate, and the bulbospongiosus muscles of the penis.
+During orgasm a male experiences rapid, rhythmic contractions of the anal sphincters (IAS, EAS), the prostate, and the bulbospongiosus muscles of the penis.
 The sperm are transmitted up the vasa deferentia from the testicles, into the prostate gland as well as through the seminal vesicles to produce what is known as semen.
 The prostate produces a secretion that forms one of the components of ejaculate.
 Except for in cases of a dry orgasm, contraction of the sphincter and prostate force stored semen to be expelled through the penis's urethral opening.
 The process takes from three to ten seconds and produces a pleasurable feeling.
-Ejaculation may continue for a few seconds after the euphoric sensation gradually tapers off.
+Ejaculation may continue for a few seconds as the euphoric sensation gradually tapers off.
 It is believed that the feeling of "orgasm" varies from one man to another.
 After ejaculation, a refractory period usually occurs, during which a man cannot achieve another orgasm.
 This can last anywhere from less than a minute to several hours or days, depending on age and other individual factors.